Futureproof

 Accounting Software Plus Middleware ($200–$800/month)

-Many ecommerce sellers land on a middle path: QuickBooks or Xero for accounting, plus a middleware connector like A2X or ConnectBooks to translate marketplace settlement data into journal entries.
+Many ecommerce operators and sellers land on a middle path: QuickBooks or Xero for accounting, plus a middleware connector like A2X or ConnectBooks to translate marketplace settlement data into journal entries.
 A bookkeeper or the founder reviews the output.

 Where AI Bookkeeping Fits